 Single-semester course.
 In this course, we will study Greek and Roman myths as told by ancient authors such as Hesiod, Homer, and Ovid.
 We will learn how these ancient civilizations used stories of gods, monsters, heroes, and transformations to better understand the world around them, and what the myths tell us about their cultures.
 We’ll also compare these stories to mythology in other traditions, explore the impact of classical mythology on literature, art, and culture of later time periods, and discover elements of mythology in the world around us today.
 At the end of the course, students will use their knowledge of the functions and common themes of mythology to create their own modern myths.

 Introduction to Philosophy and Ethics

-Single-semester course (Spring only).
-Introduction to Ethics and Moral Philosophy challenges the high school student to learn and to acquire the skills necessary to think about, analyze, and discuss ethical dilemmas.
+Single-semester course.
+Introduction to Ethics and Moral Philosophy challenges the high school student to learn and acquire the skills necessary to think about, analyze, and discuss ethical dilemmas.
 This course will center around a three-fold theme of questions regarding the meaning of the word “Good.”—“What is the Good?”, “How can we know what is the Good?”, and “Can we live the Good in our lives?”
-The course will examine seminal texts from Plato, Aristotle, Augustine, Thomas Aquinas, and Immanuel Kant, among others, and will continue to examine contemporary ethical issues through the lens provided by these classic authors.
-Because this will be the first introduction for many students to these key thinkers, the passages selected will be abbreviated and the student’s work will focus on learning how to read these key thinkers and consider the questions they ask.
+The course will examine foundational texts from Plato, Aristotle, Augustine, Thomas Aquinas, and Immanuel Kant, among others, and will continue to examine contemporary ethical issues through the lens provided by these classic authors.
+Because this will be the first introduction for many students to these key thinkers, the passages selected will be abbreviated and students’ work will focus on learning how to read these key thinkers and consider the questions they ask.

 Summer Reading Club 1